The Wombats: Early years and debut album (2003–2008)

-The three band members met in 2003 while studying at the Liverpool Institute for Performing Arts.
-Murphy and Haggis are both from Liverpool, with Murphy having grown up in Woolton and Haggis having grown up in Garston, while Knudsen is a native of Elverum in Norway.
+The trio met as teenagers in 2003 while studying at the Liverpool Institute for Performing Arts.
+Lead singer and guitarist Matthew Murphy and drummer Dan Haggis are both from Liverpool, with Murphy having grown up in Woolton and Haggis having grown up in Garston, while bassist Tord Øverland Knudsen is a Norwegian immigrant from Elverum.
 Over the course of 2004 to 2005, the band released many EPs such as The Hangover Sessions, No.3, and The Daring Adventures of Sgt.
 Wimbo and His Pet Otter.
 Their first official release was Lost in the Post, which was issued as a limited edition 7" single on 10 July 2006 on the London-based indie label KIDS Records and came with a distinctive additional second sleeve in the form of a FedEx ("WomEx") package.
 In 2006, the band's first album, Girls, Boys and Marsupials, was released solely in Japan.

 In January 2007, the band released a second limited edition 7" on KIDS called Moving to New York (again featuring a second sleeve, this time in the style of a suitcase), then in May that year they released a third single on KIDS entitled "Backfire at the Disco", which reached No. 35 on the UK Singles Chart.
 This was followed by the band's first full single after signing to 14th Floor Records, "Kill the Director", in late July.
 Their debut album, A Guide to Love, Loss & Desperation, coincided with the release of "Let's Dance to Joy Division" (widely regarded as the band's signature song) in October 2007 and peaked at No. 11 on the UK Albums Chart.
 It was followed by a European tour ending with a Thanksgiving party at Liverpool Academy.

 The band started 2008 as the opening act at the opening ceremony of Liverpool's European Capital of Culture celebrations at Liverpool Arena.
 The single "Moving to New York" was re-released on 14 January 2008 and reached No. 13 on the UK Singles Chart, becoming their highest charting release to date.
 At the 2008 NME Awards, the band was awarded "Best Dancefloor Filler" for their single "Let's Dance to Joy Division".